Virtue signalling: History

 David Shariatmadari writes in The Guardian that the term has been used since at least 2004, appearing for example in religious academic works in 2010 and 2012.
-Nassim Nicholas Taleb cites as an example of "virtue signalling" being condemned as a vice in antiquity ("Beware of practicing your piety before others in order to be seen by them; for then you have no reward from your Father in heaven").
+Nassim Nicholas Taleb cites Matthew 6:1 as an example of "virtue signalling" being condemned as a vice in antiquity ("Beware of practicing your piety before others in order to be seen by them; for then you have no reward from your Father in heaven").

 British journalist James Bartholomew claims to have originated the pejorative usage of the term "virtue signalling" in 2015.
 He wrote in The Spectator that:

 No one actually has to do anything.
 Virtue comes from mere words or even from silently held beliefs.
 There was a time in the distant past when people thought you could only be virtuous by doing things...[that] involve effort and self-sacrifice.

 Examples

 Social media

 Angela Nagle, in her book Kill All Normies, described Internet reactions to the Kony 2012 viral video as "what we might now call 'virtue signaling, and that "the usual cycles of public displays of outrage online began as expected with inevitable competitive virtue signaling" in the aftermath of the killing of Harambe.
 B. D. McClay wrote in The Hedgehog Review that signalling particularly flourished in online communities.
 It was unavoidable in digital interactions because they lacked the qualities of offline life, such as spontaneity.
 When one filled out a list of one's favourite books for Facebook, one was usually aware of what that list said about oneself.

-Blackout Tuesday, a collective action that was ostensibly intended to combat racism and police brutality that was carried out on June 2, 2020, mainly by businesses and celebrities through social media in response to the killings of several black people by police officers, was criticized as a form of virtue signalling for the initiative's "lack of clarity and direction".
+Blackout Tuesday, a 2020 collective action that was ostensibly intended to combat racism and police brutality mainly by businesses and celebrities through social media in response to the killings of several Black people by police officers, was criticized as a form of virtue signalling for the initiative's "lack of clarity and direction".